 The tools and processes we take for granted today were revolutionary at the time when they were first introduced.
 By taking the time to understand a new tool’s application and actual value, companies are able to push past outdated ways of operating.

-Sometimes the value isn’t obvious.
+Sometimes the value of a product or service isn’t obvious.

 Cash Registers were the edge in business before computers.
 They were the original financial software.
 What trend or tools are we ignoring that might significantly impact the bottom line simply because we haven’t stopped to understand how it works?
 Don’t go and purchase every new solution that comes your way.

-Instead why not see a demonstration to better understand the value of solutions you might be overlooking.
+Instead, why not see a demonstration to better understand the value of solutions you might be overlooking.
 After all, everyone now knows how a cash register works.